 Aceni is ideal when you need a secure method of presenting sensitive, financial or personal information to customers, employees and suppliers.
 It can give your customers a simple and interactive view of their current and historical documents, all in one place.

 In providing a secure gateway to a range of digital documents, organisations can empower customers to quickly and easily complete a transaction, get the answer to a question, resolve a problem or raise an issue.
-This has two important consequences; it ensures a smooth, seamless customer experience that inspires customer loyalty and peer-to-peer promotion and it also relieves pressure on finite customer services resources especially during periods of high growth.
+This has two important consequences: it ensures a smooth, seamless customer experience that inspires customer loyalty and peer-to-peer promotion, and it also relieves pressure on finite customer service resources, especially during periods of high growth.

 - Secure 24/7 access 365 days of the year from any connected device